RabeaGleissner/connect_four_phoenix/README.md

 # Connect Four Game

-Work in progress...
+A connect four game with an Elixir backend and a React frontend.

+## Local development setup

+  * Install dependencies with `mix deps.get`
+  * Create and migrate the database with `mix ecto.setup`
+  * Install React and friends with `npm i` in the `assets` directory

 ## How to run it

-To start your Phoenix server:
+To start your Phoenix server locally:

-  * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+  * `mix phx.server` or inside IEx with `iex -S mix phx.server`

-Run the tests with:
+## Running the tests:

-`mix test`
+- backend: `mix test`
+- frontend: `cd assets` then `npm t`